rpspringuel/hyphen-la/syllabifier/README.md

 ## Installation

 Fetch the entire repository (`git clone https://github.com/gregorio-project/hyphen-la.git`) and use it directly, no need to install.
-You can also adapt it to suit your needs, it is less than 50 lines long!
+You can also adapt it to suit your needs.

 ## Usage